alexaryanfisher/Portfolio/DataExploration-SQL/README.md

 ## Data Exploration in SQL
 #### Project Goal:
 The goal of this project is to import and explore data about COVID-19 Deaths and Vaccinations.
-Dataset was found within the Our World in Data called [Coronavirus(COVID-19) Deaths](https://ourworldindata.org/covid-deaths)
+The dataset was found within the Our World in Data called [Coronavirus(COVID-19) Deaths](https://ourworldindata.org/covid-deaths)

 #### Project Deliverables:
 The deliverables of this project will be a SQL file containing various statistics found within the compiled dataset with the use of CTEs, JOINs, WHERE, GROUP BY, and ORDER BY, as well as creations of calculating functions for percentages.